OPEC and allies to consider significant oil output cuts as coronavirus hits demand

 The International Energy Agency in February said that demand in the first quarter of 2020 was expected to fall by 435,000 bpd from a year earlier in what would be the first quarterly drop since the 2009 financial crisis.

-The OPEC+ Joint Technical Committee (JTC) last month recommended an additional 600,000 bpd cut.
-But some producers increasingly believe that is not enough, prompting the proposals for the deeper 1 million bpd reduction.

-The JTC meets again on Tuesday to review market fundamentals, while a ministerial committee convenes on Wednesday at 1130 GMT.

-Additional reporting by Rania El Gamal and Alex Lawler in Vienna, Vladimir Soldatkin in Brussels and Hamid Ould Ahmed in Algiers; Writing by Edmund Blair; Editing by David Goodman
+Additional reporting by Rania El Gamal and Alex Lawler in Vienna, Vladimir Soldatkin in Brussels and Hamid Ould Ahmed in Algiers; Writing by Edmund Blair; Editing by David Goodman and Dmitry Zhdannikov